aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 8. Press _Review and deploy_.
 9. Press _Deploy_.

 Now go back to _Manage > Greengrass devices > Deployments_.
 The deployment you modified will first have the status `Active` which indicates that the changes are being processed on the Greengrass instance on the RPI.
-After it is finished it will change to `Completed` (it might take some minutes).
+After it is finished it will change to `Completed` (it might take over 10 minutes).

 To troubleshoot you can view the Greengrass logs on the RPI by executing the following command
 ```